FDio/vpp/docs/gettingstarted/developers/gitreview.rst

     $ git clone ssh://YOUR_GERRIT_USERNAME@gerrit.fd.io:29418/vpp
     $ cd vpp

-When attempting to clone the repo it will ask if you want to add the Server Host Key to the list of known hosts.
-Type **yes** and hit enter.
+When attempting to clone the repo Git will prompt you asking if you want to add the Server Host Key to the list of known hosts.
+Enter **yes** and press the **Enter** key.

 Git Review
 ===========

-The VPP documents use the gerrit server and git review for submitting and fetching patches.
+The VPP documents use the gerrit server, and git review for submitting and fetching patches.

 New patch
 -----------------

-When working with new patch use the following to get your patch reviewed.
+When working with a new patch, use the following commands to get your patch reviewed.

-Make sure you have modified the correct files with:
+Make sure you have modified the correct files by issuing the following commands:

 .. code-block:: console